Shopify/react-native-skia/README.md

 You also need to install some tools for the build scripts to work.
 Run `yarn` in the root of the project to install them.

-Make sure you have all the tools required for building the skia libraries (XCode, CMake, Android NDK / build tools)
+Make sure you have all the tools required for building the skia libraries (XCode, Ninja, CMake, Android NDK / build tools)

 ### Building